Forest expansion of two-body partition functions for sparse interaction graphs: Abstract

 \section{Abstract}

 We study tree approximations to classical two-body partition functions on sparse and loopy graphs via the Brydges-Kennedy-Abdessalam-Rivasseau forest expansion.
-We show that for sparse graphs (with large cycles), the partition function above a certain temperature $T_c$ can be approximated by a graph polynomial expansion over forests of the interaction graph.
-We show that the approximation can be written in terms of a reference tree $\mathcal T$ on the interaction graph, with corrections due to cycles.
+We show that for sparse graphs (with large cycles), the partition function above a certain temperature $T^*$ can be approximated by a graph polynomial expansion over forests of the interaction graph.
+Within this ``forest phase", we show that the approximation can be written in terms of a reference tree $\mathcal T$ on the interaction graph, with corrections due to cycles.
 From this point of view, this implies that high-temperature models are easy to solve on sparse graphs, as one can evaluate the partition function using belief propagation.
-Also, we show that in the high-temperature regime, $\mathcal T$ can be obtained via a maximal spanning tree algorithm on a (given) weighted graph.
+We also show that there exist a high- and low-temperature regime, in which $\mathcal T$ can be obtained via a maximal spanning tree algorithm on a (given) weighted graph.
 We study the algebra of these corrections and provide first- and second-order approximation to the tree Ansatz, and give explicit examples for the first-order approximation.